CRYPTIC-THESIS/soft-eng-cryptic/README.md

     ```
     $ git clone git@github.com:CRYPTIC-THESIS/soft-eng-cryptic.git
     ```

-4. After cloning install the `requirements.txt`
+4. Go to the directory of the repository you copied

     ```
+    $ cd soft-eng-cryptic/admin
+    ```

+5. Then install the `requirements.txt`

+    ```
     $ pip install -r requirements.txt
     ```

 # Run the Application #
-1. Open a terminal and make sure that the directory is in `...soft-eng-cryptic/admin`
+1. Open a terminal and make sure that the directory is in `.../soft-eng-cryptic/admin`

 2. Then run: